Testing wave turbulence theory for Gross-Pitaevskii system: Numerical methods

 \subsection{Gross-Pitaevskii equation}

-The GPE (\ref{GPE}) is a partial differential equation with a cubic nonlinearity, which is integrated with the pseudo-spectral code FROST.
-In the triply-periodic box the complex field $\psi(\bm{r},t)$ is represented on the grid of $N_p\times N_p \times N_p$ points.
-We evaluate the linear terms in Fourier space and the nonlinear term in real (physical) space, which we then transform to Fourier space.
-The classical $1/3$ rule is used for dealiasing.
-The parallelization of the code uses the interface of MPI communication and standard Fast Fourier Transforms (FFT) of the FFTW library.
-The library distributes the computation on various processors in dividing the domain into slices.
+The GPE (\ref{GPE}) is a partial differential equation with a cubic nonlinearity, which in the present work is considered in a 3D physical space and integrated with the pseudo-spectral code FROST.
+The complex field $\psi(\bm{r},t)$ is taken to be triply-periodic in the physical space with period $L$ and represented on the grid of $N_p\times N_p \times N_p$ points.
+We evaluate the linear terms in Fourier space and the nonlinear term in the physical space, which we then transform to Fourier space. {The classical $2/3$ rule is used for dealiasing \cite{gottlieb1977numerical}.} The parallelization of the code uses the interface of MPI communication and standard Fast Fourier Transforms (FFT) of the FFTW library{\cite{frigo2005design}.} The library distributes the computation on various processors in dividing the domain into slices.
 For very large resolutions, a partially hybrid scheme is implemented, in addition with the OpenMP shared memory library.
 This scheme allows to use more processors at fixed resolutions.
 One can find more details about the FROST code in \cite{KrstulovicHDR}.

 For integration on GPE with respect to time variable, we employ the exponential time differencing Runge--Kutta scheme of fourth order (ETD4RK) (see \cite{cox2002exponential}).
 In contrast to the classical Runge--Kutta scheme it provides good precision of approximation for both dissipative and dispersive partial differential equations (e.g., GPE as the latter), especially at the smallest scales of the Fourier space.